-From Table 5 we can classify the study model as workable.
-In the performance corridor for the three relationships that proposal event management for sustainable tourism, sustainable tourism for destination branding, and event management for destination branding revealed to have had a significant effect.
+Table 4-5 states that we classify the study model as workable.
+In the performance classification corridor for the three relationships that proposal event management for sustainable tourism, sustainable tourism for destination branding, and event management for destination branding revealed to have had a significant effect.
 The probability level of all three is less than 5% and it is in the right direction.
 The feasibility of variable instruments accommodated by the CA value at least meets the standard, because it is above 70%.
 Against this positive note, the results also inform that the coefficient of determination (R2) of fit in the regression model is 85.9%.
 We can see that the correlation on the variables is very strong and 14.1% of them are residuals or factors outside of that and not explained in this relationship.

-Table 6.
+Table 56.
 Intervening causality

 Relationship Std.
 Error Coeff.
 Prob.
-T-statistic H4: EM \rightarrow ST \rightarrow DB .054 .115 .033 2.131
+T-statistic H4: EM → - ST → - DB .054 .115 .033 2.131

-(ρ < 0.05) Source: Primary data collection
+(Source: Own survey; p <0.05)

-Interpreting the direct effect in Table 5, it includes the expansion of this model in partial, mediated, which should investigate the role of sustainable tourism variables indirectly in influencing event management on destination branding.
+Interpreting the direct effect in Table 45, it includes the expansion of this model in partial, mediated, which should investigate the role of sustainable tourism variables indirectly in influencing event management on destination branding.
 Simply put, the calculation of the indirect effect is by multiplying the coefficient of event management on sustainable tourism and the coefficient of the influence of sustainable tourism on destination branding.
 The standard error in both effects is also input into the single test.
-Referring to Table 6 confirms that sustainable tourism considered the right variable in influencing event management on destination branding significantly.
+Referring to Table 5-6 confirms that sustainable tourism considered the right variable in influencing event management on destination branding significantly.